ory/hydra/docs/docs/faq.md

 Yes - you can configure that in your client.
 It has things like grant_types etc - there you can basically whitelist the flows you need.

-## How can i test if my 4445 is running properly?
+## How can I test if my 4445 is running properly?

 > I am using ory hydra for authentication.
 I get a 404 when im trying to create
 > a client on my private EC2 hydra task.
 Is there a way to test if my 4445 is